microsoft/TypeScript-Handbook/pages/JSX.md

 Which property to use is determined by `JSX.ElementAttributesProperty`.
 It should be declared with a single property.
 The name of that property is then used.
-As of 2.8, if `JSX.ElementAttributesProperty` is not provided, the type of first parameter of the class element's constructor or SFC's call will be used instead.
+As of TypeScript 2.8, if `JSX.ElementAttributesProperty` is not provided, the type of first parameter of the class element's constructor or SFC's call will be used instead.

 ```ts
 declare namespace JSX {